 a) For an IP type PDU session, the UE IPv4 address or IPv6 address.
 If IPv6 address is received from the AF, the association is done by comparing the /128 IPv6 address with the IPv6 prefix of the PDU session using the longest prefix match.
+If the "WWC" feature is supported and the framed routes for IPv4 and/or IPv6 are available at the PCF, the association is done by comparing the UE IP address with the framed routes of the PDU session.

 For an Ethernet type PDU session, the UE MAC address.